matthewPapageorge/Nexus-Code-Samples/README.md

 An actor class that serves as the fundamental building blocks of dungeons.

 ### 2. SegmentedWall
-A component used by DungeonRoom to facilitate dynamically connecting rooms at runtime, enabling procedural level generation.
+A component used by DungeonRoom to facilitate dynamically connecting rooms at runtime, enabling procedural dungeon generation.

 ### 3. Dungeon